Cost of Living in Portugal 2026: Monthly Budget Guide

 portugal s 2025 living costs

-You’ll find the overall cost of living competitive versus Western Europe: monthly expenses hinge on location, housing choices, and dining habits.
+You’ll find the overall cost of living competitive versus many Western European locations.
+Your total depends most on rent, dining habits, healthcare choices, and transport.

 Housing: Rent, Buying, and Regional Price Differences